rsoiffer/Forge-of-Stars/combat-rules.md

 Some effects can give you temporary HP.
 When you take damage, subtract the damage from your temporary HP first, then subtract any remaining damage from your HP.
 Multiple sources of temporary HP **do not** stack, you only keep the highest.

 Some effects can give you shield HP.
 When you take damage, subtract the damage from your shield HP first, then subtract any remaining damage from your HP or temporary HP.
 Multiple sources of shield HP **do** stack.
 Some effects that give you shield HP also replace your AC with the shield's AC.

-## Resting

-The best way to recover from difficult combats is to spend some time resting.
-The benefits you gain from a rest depend on the length of the rest.
-You can perform light activity during a rest, such as standing guard, setting up camp, or eating a meal.

-If you take a 5-minute rest, you recover the ability to use any Encounter powers you have expended, and your recover all of your Mana.
-If you take a 1-hour rest, you heal HP equal to half of your maximum HP (this effect can only occur once per day).
-If you take an 8-hour rest, during which you get at least 5 hours of sleep, you heal to full HP, and you recover the ability to use any Daily powers you have expended.

 ## Dying